davetron5000/wtf-is-a-webpack/markdown/testing.md

 });
 !END CREATE_FILE

-Hopefulyl, Jasmine's syntax and API is clear, but the idea is that we use `describe` to block of a bunch of tests we'll write, and then `it` for each test.
+Hopefully, Jasmine's syntax and API is clear, but the idea is that we use `describe` to block of a bunch of tests we'll write, and then `it` for each test.
 The idea is that these can be pieced together is some pidgen-like English that developers convince themselves is a specification.
 It's silly, but works.